rcmdnk/vim_ahk/README.md

 Or you can use GUI option setting described below.

+The default setting of `VimSetTitleMatchMode` is 2, which makes matching methods as `Contain`.

+If you set `OneNote`, all windows with a title containing `OneNote` (e.g. `XXX's OneNote`) will be included.
+If you set `VimSetTitleMatchMode` as 3, only exact title of `OneNote` will be included.

 Note: It may not work on OneNote.
 OneNote may has window name like **User's Notebook - OneNote**, instead of **OneNote**.

 In that case, you need to check OneNote's window title with Window spy.